21 March 2024

 We've finished work on the eastern side of High Street, between Tuam and St Asaph streets, and are now entering stage two of this final section of the High Street upgrade.

 This stage starts today, Thursday 21 March, and is expected to take until early May 2024 to complete.
-A Start Works Notice(external link) has been distributed in the area.
-This covers what work will be undertaken and provides details on the traffic impacts.
+A start works notice(external link) has been distributed in the area.

 For the duration of stage two, our construction zone will be located on the west side of the street.
 Temporary traffic management has the same provisions as stage one but is now on the east.